Dan Arnold Hiking

 Hellnar Arch

-The other worthwhile hike on the peninsula was an easy coast walk from Hellnar to Arnarstapi (3 miles return).
+The other hike on the peninsula was an easy coast walk from Hellnar to Arnarstapi (3 miles return).

 Gatklettur Arch in Iceland